Algebraic K-theory over the infinite dihedral group: an algebraic approach: Higher -groups

 with

-and The projection $\fM(\rho_2) \to \fB_2\otimes_RP_1$ defines a chain equivalence so that
+and The projection $\fM(\rho_2) \to \fB_2P_1$ defines a chain equivalence so that

-Now suppose that $x$ is a 0-dimensional chain complex in $\Nil(R;\fB_1,\fB_2)$, that is, an object exactly as in the proof of Theorem \ref{Thm_HigherDKR}.
+Now suppose that $x$ is a 0-dimensional chain complex in $\NIL(R;\fB_1,\fB_2)$, that is, an object as in the proof of \fullref{Thm_HigherDKR}.
 Let $x',x'',a,a',f,f',g,g',h$ be as defined there.
-The exact sequence of $(**)$ can be written as the short exact sequence of chain complexes
+The exact sequence of \eqref{eqn:mappingcone} can be written as the short exact sequence of chain complexes

-The first admissible exact sequence of the proof of Theorem \ref{Thm_HigherDKR} is now immediate:
+The first exact sequence of the proof of \fullref{Thm_HigherDKR} is now immediate: